best trip CONTACT AN ADVISOR

 Difficulty: Challenging

-After enjoying the morning in the village and mountains, get ready to continue the adventure.
-Today's hike takes you along narrow trails, following rivers, crossing wooden bridges, waterfalls, and plantations of granadilla and banana until you reach Lucmabamba (2,000 m / 6,561 ft), where you’ll have lunch.
+After enjoying the morning in the village and the mountains, get ready to continue the adventure.
+Today's hike will take you through narrow trails, following rivers, crossing wooden bridges, passing waterfalls and passion fruit and banana plantations, until you reach Llucmabamba (2,000 m / 6,561 ft), where you will have lunch.

 After lunch, you will visit organic coffee farms before continuing with a 3-hour ascent along an ancient Inca Trail to Llactapata.
-From there, you’ll get your first view of Machu Picchu from a distance.
-You will camp facing Machu Picchu, and if the weather permits, you’ll see both sunrise and sunset over the citadel.
+From there, you will have your first view of Machu Picchu in the distance.
+You will camp in front of Machu Picchu, and if the weather permits, you will be able to watch both the sunrise and the sunset over the citadel.

 Distance: 16 km / 10 miles